 Aurelia St Clair is a German-Cameroonian comedian, writer, podcaster and dog mother who now calls Melbourne home.
 They were a part of the Comedy Up Late series, recorded in 2021 for Audible and are one of six playwrights chosen for Malthouse Theatre’s Besen Writers group in 2021.
 Aurelia has p...
 Read more

 Theresa is a Melbourne-based writer and editor.
 Her work explores fantasy and superstition, race and class, and the impacts of grief and trauma.
 In 2022, she won the Curtis Brown Creative Breakthrough YA and Children’s Fiction Scholarship.

 Miriam Webster writes stories in and around Melbourne/Naarm.
 You can read her in places like Aniko Magazine, Island online, swim meet lit mag and FDBNHLLLTTFPLAGIARISM.
 Her stories have placed in this year’s major prizes, including runner-up in both the Neilma Sidney Short Story Prize and the Olga...
 Read more

-Diem is the Wheeler Centre’s Programme Administrator.
+Diem is the Wheeler Centre’s Program Coordinator.
 She has worked at the Emerging Writers’ Festival, Writers Victoria, and the Centre for Youth Literature at the State Library of Victoria.
-She holds a Bachelor of Arts (Honours) in Gender Studies and a Master of Arts and Cultural Management, b...
+She holds a Bachelor of Arts (Honours) in Gender Studies and a Master of Arts and Cultural Management, both ...
 Read more

 176 Little Lonsdale Street Melbourne Victoria 3000More details